"Weird Al" Yankovic: Negative

 One of Yankovic's most controversial parodies was 1996's "Amish Paradise", based on "Gangsta's Paradise" by hip-hop artist Coolio, which, in turn, was based on "Pastime Paradise" by Stevie Wonder.
 Reportedly, Coolio's label gave Yankovic the impression that Coolio had granted permission to record the parody, but Coolio maintained that he never did.
 While Coolio claimed he was upset, legal action never materialized, and Coolio accepted royalty payments for the song.
 After this controversy, Yankovic has always made sure to speak directly with the artist of every song he parodied.
-At the XM Satellite Radio booth at the 2006 Consumer Electronics Show Yankovic and Coolio made peace.
+At the XM Satellite Radio booth at the 2006 Consumer Electronics Show, Yankovic and Coolio made peace.
 On his website, Yankovic wrote of this event, "I don't remember what we said to each other exactly, but it was all very friendly.
 I doubt I'll be invited to Coolio's next birthday party, but at least I can stop wearing that bulletproof vest to the mall."
 In an interview in 2014, Coolio extended his apology for refusing his permission, stating that at the time "I was being cocky and shit and being stupid and I was wrong and I should've embraced that shit and went with it", and that he considered Yankovic's parody "actually funny as shit".

-In 2000, Red Hot Chili Peppers bassist Flea told Behind the Music that he was unimpressed and disappointed by Yankovic's 1993 song "Bedrock Anthem", which parodied two of the band's songs.
+In 1999, Red Hot Chili Peppers bassist Flea told Behind the Music that he was unimpressed and disappointed by Yankovic's 1993 song "Bedrock Anthem", which parodied the band's songs "Under the Bridge" and "Give It Away".
 He was quoted as stating, "I didn't think it was very good.
 I enjoy Weird Al's things, but I found it unimaginative."